Ittiwat812/BackdoorAll-In-One/README.md

 - `server1.py` sets up a server to handle incoming connections from the backdoor clients.
 - The `lazagne` and `winpwnage` directories contain modules related to LaZagne and WinPwnage tools, respectively.

+## BACKDOOR!
+Functions
+Screenshot              - Capture a screenshot from the target Audio                   - Record audio on the target Screen Record           - Record the screen on the target Webcam                  - Take a picture from the webcam Keylogger               - Track and save keylogs on the target Lock                    - Lock the target's workstation Dump Password           - Dump passwords from the target (lazagne> https://github.com/AlessandroZ/LaZagne.git) Privilege Escalation    - Elevate privileges to Admin or System (winpwnage> https://github.com/rootm0s/WinPwnage.git)

 ## License

 This project is for educational and ethical hacking purposes only.
 Use it responsibly.

+## Special thanks
+AlessandroZ for
+rootm0s for